Maryland has an established medical marijuana program, although recreational cannabis is not yet legal.

 Unlike many state marijuana programs, you need to register as a patient in Maryland before you even see a physician.
 You can register with the Maryland Medical Cannabis Commission (MMCC) online.
 You must have one of the qualifying medical conditions (which we outline below).
-Here is a step-by-step guide to getting your MMJ card in Maryland.
+Here is a step-by-step guide to getting your Maryland MMJ card.

 Step 1 – Gather Your Personal Information

-Before going to the MMCC website, you will need specific information to proceed:
+Before going to the MMCC website, you will need specific information to proceed, this includes:

 - The last four digits of your Social Security Number.